- 126 Actual Exam Questions

 Verified Answer from Official Source:

-The correct answer is verified using principles from the NCIDQ Interior Design Fundamentals and related study materials, which emphasize health, safety, and welfare (HSW) in design, particularly in commercial spaces like restaurants.
+The correct answer is verified using principles from the NCIDQ Interior Design Fundamentals and standard architectural drafting conventions, which are part of the NCIDQ exam preparation materials.

 Exact Extract: